kab01m/lab-saver/README.md

 Hantek DSO2x1x oscilloscope is not capable to transfer screenshot, so we capture data and use PIL library to put data into image.
 There are some considerations due to Hantek bugs:
 * Scope is not capable to send 2nd channel data (maybe I am using it wrong)
 * Scope is sending empty header if 1st channel is off.

+So, for now, we capture 1st channel only and always.